The Napa Wine Project

 And those in the know – have discovered Artesa’s side entrance (also for wheelchair users) and good for drivers who want to make an under the radar trip to the bathroom (located right next to the elevator on the hospitality floor).
 Once you enter from the outside, you will be next to the barrel room and some intriguing plaques on the wall highlighting the history of the region from the 1700’s through to present day.
 An elevator will take you to the hospitality floor and the main tasting salon.

-We have been visiting Artesa off an on for more then 10 years – and we have noticed they often change the interior of the hospitality center (more then most wineries) – updating either the spatial arrangement of how tastings are conducted or interior decoration.
-As a result if your visits are several years apart, you probably won’t recognize the interior of the tasting salon because it has been altered since your last visit.
+We have been visiting Artesa off and on for more than 15 years – and we have noticed they often change the interior of the hospitality center (more than most wineries) – updating either the spatial arrangement of how tastings are conducted or interior decoration.
+As a result, if your visits are several years apart, you probably won’t recognize the interior of the tasting salon because it has been altered since your last visit.

 Tours at Artesa are given daily at 11 and 2pm.
 A tour also includes a tasting and lasts about 90 minutes; weather permitting the tour begins outside on their porch (overlooking the rolling hills of Carneros with the San Pablo Bay in the background).
 As you move inside the winery, notice the statue of Madonna in their central courtyard.
 Not many Madonna statues will have braided hair such as this one.
 Also note the very unique reflected image of this Madonna seen indoors – this image varies in location depending on the time of year and the sun’s angle.
 The tour highlights both the history of Carneros and the winery and includes a stop in their production facilities.